likevarun/silver/README.md

 ###3.
 What is this repository for?

-    The repository is the solution providing RESTful service covering business requirements for Silver Project.
+    The repository is the RESTful service solution covering business requirements for Silver Project.

 ###4.
 Assumptions/Improvements